zhaksylykov/thesis/README.md

 - Set the correct config import inside `generate.py`
 - Use the correct IDs for the model checkpoints found in `data/saved_models/`

 You can change the number of synthetic paths by adjusting the `--n_paths` argument.
-Also name of the saved file by adjusting `synthetic_data.npy`.
+The name of the saved output file can be changed by adjusting the `--output_name=`.

+### Note
+For smaller experiments, I found it convenient to use the notebook [explainability_njodes.ipynb](https://gist.github.com/FlorianKrach/7a610cd88d9739b2f8bbda8455a558b4).
+Experiments run using this notebook are  inside the `Method I` and `Method II` folders in this repository.